Home | Index | Submit Request | Share Photos | Share Tips | Active Topics | New Feedback | Contact Us | Search

 Reduce overall waste by using rechargeable batteries.
 Ni-Cd batteries can be recharged and reused up to 1,000 times before you need to replace them and rechargeable alkaline manganese batteries can be reused up to 25 times before needing to be replaced.

 Using rechargeable batteries will save you money in the long run.
 Instead of continuously buying new batteries you'll simply keep recharging the old ones.
-The initial investment of rechargeable batteries and a charger will quickly pay for itself, as well as generating far less waste.
+The initial investment of rechargeable batteries and a charger will quickly pay for itself, as well as generate far less waste.

 Recycle